What Does Elk Taste Like?

 Mostly, the haunch is turned into roast if it is tender.
 However, if there is a lot of fibrous connective tissue on this part, it can be used as stew meat.
 Stewing the meat helps break down the tissue and tenderize the meat.

-Related Posts What Does Squirrel Taste Like?
-A Comprehensive Guide to This Wild Game Meat
+Related Posts What Does Mackerel Taste Like?

 Shoulder and Belly